-G.1.2 % of relevant employees supported with effective training on financial inclusion, responsible credit and/or financial health Based on internal data.
-Measures the percentage of relevant employees supported with effective training on financial inclusion, responsible credit and/or financial health.
-Including training to attend the needs of prioritized groups.
-Effective means that the bank has measured if the initiative is successful in generating the desired results of C.2.2 % of customers with effective access to a basic banking product successful in generating the desired results of stronger financial skills, and thus, any individual that is supported with the initiative will achieve the desired results.
+C.1.2 % of relevant employees supported with effective training of financial inclusion responsible cred and/or financial health n, supported with % of customers with effective access to a basic banking product successful in generating the desired results of stronger financial skills, and thus, any individual that is supported with the initiative will achieve the desired results.
 A bank can't count a click as an individual so we encourage that the data is presented as # of individuals for deanonymized users and # of interactions for anonymized users.
 Transactional data based.
 Measures the percentage of customers with effective access to a basic banking product.
 By effective we mean the usage beyond first access.
 Basic banking products vary by bank.
-Good examples are: checking accounts, payment accounts, credit cards, saving C.3.2 % of customers supported with dedicated customer journey/advisory services "Transactional data based.
-Where dedicated customer journey/advisory services are in place for prioritized groups , this indicator measures the percentage of customers using such services.
-Depending on size of bank, either number or percentage can successful in generating the payment accounts, credit size of bank, either number or

-C.1.3 # of partnerships will achieve the desired results.
-Relevant employees are those the bank prioritizes in the training program due to their direct impact on the customers' financial health Based on internal C.2.3 # of new money accounts, etc. C.3.3 % of customers Transactional 5.1.3 # of partnerships active to achieve financial health and inclusion targets data.
+Good examples are: checking accounts, payment accounts, credit cards, saving accounts, deposit accounts, e- C.3.2 % of customers supported with dedicated customer journey/advisory services "Transactional data based.
+Where dedicated customer journey/advisory services are in place for prioritized groups, this indicator measures the percentage of customers using such services.
+Depending on size of bank, either number or percentage can be the unit of measure. -- ------------------- --- -- ------- --- -- -- -- -- -- will achieve the desired results.
+Relevant employees are those the bank prioritizes in the training program due to their direct impact on the customers' financial health money accounts, etc. C.1.3 # of partnerships active to achieve financial health and inclusion targets Based on internal data.
 Measures the number of partnerships currently active to achieve financial health and inclusion targets.
 By active we mean that are currently undergoing actions and generating results.
-We suggest disclosing the results of the partnerships in the commentary of the reports. # or new customers per month data based.
+We suggest disclosing the results of the partnerships in the commentary of the reports.
+0.2.3 # of new customers per month Transactional data based.
 Measures the number of new customers per month.
-Once the bank sets a target, this indicator can become a KPI to measure the percentage of new customers from the prioritized groups, per month. actively using the online/mobile banking platform/tools data based.
+Once the bank sets a target, this indicator can become a KPI to measure the percentage of new customers from the prioritized groups, per month.
+C.3.3 % of customers actively using the online/mobile banking platform/tools Transactional data based.
 Measures the percentage of customers logging in, at least once a month, to one of the following digital platforms (measure those applicable for your bank): Online internet banking and/or mobile phone banking and/or digital tools (including financial health tools, if applicable)